Updated on February 26, 2021

 In a country like India, Privatization in today’s concept is seen as a means of increasing output, improving quality, reducing unit costs, curbing public spending and raising cash to reduce public debt.

-- Indian economy has a tremendous potential for growth.
-The economy which used to rise at 3-4% of GDP had steadily registered rising growth to 9.7% after introduction of reforms.
+Indian economy has a tremendous potential for growth.
+The economy which used to rise at 3-4% of GDP had steadily registered rising growth from 7 to 9 percent after introduction of reforms.

-- The concept of welfare state may get defeated with the Privatization of economy.
+- No Welfare State: The concept of welfare state may get defeated with the Privatization of economy.
 Private sector would not care about the society as its main objective is to earn profits.

-- Government or Public sector companies also keep doing social work simultaneously.
+- Less Social Development: Government or Public sector companies also keep doing social work simultaneously.
 In case privatization happens, it will result in fewer funds for society because private companies have no obligation to do social work.

-- Risk of short term gains is prominent in private companies.
+- Long Term Risk: Risk of short term gains is prominent in private companies.
 There are decisions to start ventures which result in short term benefits but may not be good for long term.